mvrdevelopment/spec/mvr-spec.md

 # Introduction

-GDTF, as specified in DIN SPEC 15800, solved the issue of unifying the description of (lighting) devices.
-Now several software products make use of the same GDTF file format.
-To enable all applications to exchange environmental information as well as planning data based on GDTF files, the new DIN SPEC shall unify the information exchange of all this data and will be called MVR – My Virtual Rig.
+MVR - My virtual Rig - specified in this DIN SPEC will unify the information exchange between different applications within the entertainment inustry.
+Based on GDTF, as specified in DIN SPEC 15800, MVR allows the exchange of scenic and environmental information and complete show setups as planning status

 In the entertainment industry, the MVR file format allows programs to share data and geometry for a scene.
 A scene is a set of parametric